icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Software in general

-YouTubers listed in this category may not be programming tutorials or cool design cards, but some other useful software and applications are used every day for everyone.
-Master that suite you use a lot or learn more about specific services a company provides you with.
+YouTubers that focus their content in specific third-party softwares.
+These are not programming tutorials but tutorials on how to use and master certain applications.

 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="https://yt3.ggpht.com/a/AATXAJyI_LJUCt0PppNpYDlfW4KTcpmBf73M3hWv0YxH=s88-c-k-c0x00ffffff-no-rj"/>](https://www.youtube.com/c/LearnGoogleSpreadsheets)